Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Results

-We compare these results with results of VQE calculations on the real backend IBMQ Ehningen using the same setting but a reduced variation in the number of shots due to the limited computer-access time.
-In Figs.\ \ref{Fig:shot_ehningen} (a) and (b) we observe a similar behavior for the expectation value of the GS and electron spin-down state as observed with the fake backend.
-The absolute values obtained from the real backend and those from the fake backend agree well, regarding the natural statistical fluctuations within \(0.1\,t\) for both states.
+We compare the results of a simulated quantum backend with results of VQE calculations on the real backend IBMQ Ehningen.
+On the real backend we use the same setting (SPSA optimizer, 200 iterations, M3 error mitigation in each VQE step) but vary the number of shots only up to \(10 k\) as this appeared sufficient by the previous simulations.
+In Figs.\ \ref{Fig:shot_ehningen} (a) and (b) we show the results of 10 individual VQE calculations for each number of shots (blue dots) and their mean (red bar) for the GS and the low-energy electron spin-down state, respectively.
+Here, similar to the fake backend results, we observe an overall increase in the expectation value with the number of shots.
+This is due to the selection of the overall lowest-energy state encountered during the SPSA optimization, leading to a preference of the lowest outliers, as discussed for the QASM case above.
+However, the spread of expectation values is not reduced between \(1 k\) and \(10 k\) shots in both cases.
+In addition we note, that the absolute values obtained from the real backend IBMQ Ehningen and those from the fake backend agree sufficiently well, regarding the natural statistical fluctuations within \(0.1\,t\) for both states.
 This indicates, that the fake backend mimics the behavior of the real backend reasonably well.
+However, the calculations on the real backend on average yield errors that are increased by a few percent compared to the fake backend simulations.
+This reflects that some aspects of the real hardware are not accounted for in the simulated device.
+This is particularly true for the so-called cross-talk errors,\cite{Ketterer2023} which refer to the undesirable influence that a gate operation on a given qubit (or pair of qubits) has on its physically neighboring qubits.